aerospike/aws-cloudformation/README.md

 8. Enter number of instances as required.

 9. Enter the CIDR block from which you permit SSH access.
 You can use many online sites like [whatismyip](http://whatismyip.org/) to find out your IP.
 For single IP addresses appending /32 is required.
 Only 1 entry is permitted.
+If you'd like to give access to everyone/anyone, use 0.0.0.0/0

 10. Choose if you'd like dedicated tenancy.
 There will be additional costs with this option.